HTTPArchive/almanac.httparchive.org/src/content/en/2022/performance.md

 #### LCP format

 Choice of LCP image format can have <a hreflang="en" href="./media#bits-per-pixel-by-format">significant effects</a> on its byte size and ultimately its loading performance.
 WebP and AVIF are two relatively newer formats that are found to be more efficient than traditional formats like JPG (or JPEG) and PNG.

-_The percent of pages that use a given format for their LCP images._

 {{ figure_markup(
   image="lcp-image-formats.png",